darkroomengineering/tempus/README.md

 - Use priorities wisely: critical animations (like scroll) should have higher priority
 - Clean up animations when they're no longer needed
-- Consider using specific FPS for non-critical animations to improve performance
+- Consider using specific FPS for non-critical animations to improve performance (e.g: collisions)
-- Always handle cleanup in component unmount/destroy methods

 ## License